 There’s an autistic person in my family.
-I won’t say who it is because they don’t want me to.
+I call them “Red” because sharing their name online could hurt them.
 Instead, I’ll say that this is something important to me.
 I’ve read what autistic people have to say online.
 While I won’t speak for them, I can summarize what they’ve been saying.

 Note: I say “autistic people” and not “people with autism.”
 That’s because over 80% of autistic people want to be called autistic people.
 After all, this whole article is about listening to them!

 Most autistic people don’t see themselves as helpless victims of their own DNA.
 Instead, they see themselves as different.